 Eliminate footwear manufacturing material waste sent to landfill or incineration by 2030

 Launch Brooks’ first fully circular performance running footwear and apparel by 2030

 Launch re-commerce (learn more about Brooks ReStart below!) and implement a product take-back program

 Brooks has signed The Climate Pledge to achieve net zero carbon emissions by 2040—ten years ahead of the goal set by the Paris Agreement.
 We started our journey in 2021 with our best-selling style, the Ghost 14, as our first carbon-neutral product.

 Our latest edition, the carbon-neutral Ghost 15, is made from recycled materials, including a 90% recycled content vamp mesh, 86% recycled content tongue mesh, 87% recycled content tongue and collar lining, and 100% recycled content materials used for the lace, sockliner top cloth, and all the textile reinforcements.
 We then compensate for the remaining carbon emissions we have not yet been able to reduce with carbon credits to make an immediate impact to help address climate change.

 This is a carousel.
 Use next and Previous buttons to navigate.

 Disclaimer: Our writer's advice is intended for informational or general educational purposes only.
-We always encourage you to speak to your doctor or healthcare provider before making any adjustments to your running, nutrition or fitness routines.
+We always encourage you to speak with your physician or healthcare provider before making any adjustments to your running, nutrition, or fitness routines.